BrockDSL/ArcGIS-StoryMaps-Workshop/README.md

 # StoryMaps
 Resources for the ArcGIS StoryMaps workshop using the hobby of geocaching as a topic for creating an online story map.

-# Part One:Download files from GitHub
+# Part One: Download files from GitHub
 1. Go to https://github.com/brockDSL/StoryMaps
 2. Download the zip file which contains all images, basic outline document for the story map, a step-by-step tutorial and a CSV we will use to create a map.
 3. Extract all files and note where the extracted files are saved (default is in DOWNLOADS directory).